 Members of the Board of Regents are not remunerated but are reimbursed by the Board, through its existing budget, for travel expenses incurred in relation to meetings and the work of the Board in accordance with MUN’s established scale for expenses.

-The Board would benefit from additional members with specific skills in human resources, risk management, and facilities management, in particular infrastructure project management.
-Ideally nominees would hold a professional background in a field such as public administration, law, education, research, health.
-A combination of relevant qualifications and experience will also be considered.
-In addition, the following elements are desired:
+The Board of Regents is seeking to fill ten positions.
+The Board would benefit from members with specific skills in human resources, legal, risk management, and facilities management.
+Ideally, nominees would hold a professional background in a field such as public administration, law, education, research, and health.